You can create certificates to establish

 following options:

-configure the domain suffix setting shown in th following table.
+configure the domain suffix setting as shown in the following table.

 Setting Name